 Additional Provisions

-Regulatory Sandbox: By July 1, 2027, the Commission of Economic and Community Development must develop a plan for an AI regulatory sandbox program permitting temporary limited-basis testing of AI products and services under reduced licensing and regulatory requirements.
+Regulatory Sandbox.
+The Commission of Economic and Community Development must, by July 1, 2027, develop a plan for an AI regulatory sandbox program permitting temporary limited-basis testing of AI products and services under reduced licensing and regulatory requirements.
+The Commission of Economic and Community Development must submit recommendations for this program to the governor and certain committees of the general assembly by January 1, 2028.

 Takeaways

-- If you provide AI technology to consumers in exchange for any fee or other compensation, you must provide written precontract disclosures covering key terms and conditions—including any quantitative or qualitative limitations that can be imposed on the consumer's use of the technology.
-Review and update your subscription agreements and onboarding flows and watch for implementing regulations from the Commissioner.
+• If you provide AI technology to consumers in exchange for any fee or other compensation, you must provide written pre-contract disclosures covering key terms and conditions—including any quantitative or qualitative limitations that can be imposed on the consumer's use of the technology and your ability to limit or eliminate access to, or reduce the quantity, quality, or functionality of, the service.
+Review and update your subscription agreements and onboarding flows and watch for implementing regulations from the commissioner.

-- If you train models at or above 1026 FLOPs—or if you do so and have revenues exceeding $500 million—you face specific whistleblower obligations.
+• If you are a frontier developer training foundation models at or above 1026 FLOPs—or if you do so and have revenues exceeding $500 million—you face specific whistleblower obligations and must post notices explaining employees' rights and obligations.
 Prohibitions on retaliation take effect this year, so immediately audit any policies, employment contracts, or nondisclosure agreements that could be read to permit penalizing employees who raise concerns about "catastrophic risks."
-Large frontier developers must also establish an anonymous internal reporting channel by January 1, 2027, and begin quarterly board-level reporting on reported risks by May 1, 2027.
+Large frontier developers must also establish an anonymous internal reporting channel by January 1, 2027, and begin quarterly board-level reporting on reported risks.
 Engage HR, legal, and compliance teams now to design these processes.

-- Audit technology tools used in recruiting, screening, promotion, discipline, and termination processes to determine whether any qualifies as an AERDP, and review contracts with vendors who supply these tools.
-Developers of these tools are required to give deployers the information they need to comply with the Act.
-If the vendors are not required or able to do so, take steps now to renegotiate agreements or find alternatives.
+• Audit technology tools used in recruiting, screening, promotion, discipline, and termination processes to determine whether any qualifies as an AERDT, and review contracts with vendors who supply these tools.
+Developers of these tools may be required to give deployers the information they need to comply with the Act, depending on how the developer markets or configures the tool.
+If the vendors are not required or not able to do so, take steps now to renegotiate agreements or find alternatives.
 In addition, assess whether these tools create discrimination risks under the Connecticut anti-discrimination law.
 Develop anti-bias testing and other proactive measures to prevent discriminatory outcomes.

-- If you operate a product that qualifies as an AI companion, develop and implement a self-harm and violence detection protocol and begin delivering mandatory disclosures to users.
+• If you operate a product that qualifies as an AI companion, develop and implement a self-harm and violence detection protocol and begin delivering mandatory disclosures to users.
 Determine whether any such tools you offer qualify for an exemption.
-The restrictions on providing AI companions to minors are not limited to when the operator has "actual knowledge" or "willfully disregards" the age of the user, and operators who reasonably verify that a user is 18 years of age or older enjoy a safe harbor.
-Consider using an age verification or age assurance mechanism for users of AI companions.
+Implement additional policies and procedures with respect to minors.

 +++